Navigating the Maze of Financial Services Compliance Requirements

 Fraud incidences and costs have grown significantly.

-The U.S. Federal Trade Commission reported a 70%
+The U.S. Federal Trade Commission (FTC) reported

-increase in fraud losses from 2020 to 2021.
-Cifas, a
+a 25% increase in fraud losses from 2023 to 2024.

-As financial criminals become more sophisticated and
+As financial criminals become more sophisticated

-introduce new attack vectors, governments will likely
+and introduce new attack vectors, governments will

-strengthen regulations and oversight wherever people
+likely strengthen regulations and oversight wherever

-move money.
+people move money.

 03